gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

-The meaning of contract cases is that only one case should apply at each call, as determined by the corresponding condition evaluating to True, and that the consequence for this case should hold when the subprogram returns.
+The meaning of contract cases is that only one case should apply at each call, as determined by the corresponding case guard evaluating to True, and that the consequence for this case should hold when the subprogram returns.